Alphasat I-XL (Inmarsat XL)

 • An environment effects facility to monitor the GEO radiation environment and its effects on electronic components and sensors.

-The Alphasat programme meets the diverse but mutually compatible goals of all the parties, such as the first flight and in-orbit verification of Alphabus and the implementation of an advanced L-band operational payload, which will supplement the existing Inmarsat satellite constellation and offer the opportunity for new and advanced services.
+The Alphasat programme meets the diverse but mutually compatible goals of all the parties, such as the first flight and in-orbit verification of Alphabus and the implementation of an advanced L-band operational payload, which supplements the existing Inmarsat satellite constellation and offer the opportunity for new and advanced services.

 The contract was signed in November 2007 with a launch targeted by 2013.